-The analysis reveals an improvement in the annual FERS participation rate with a five-year high of 92.6% by the end of 2017.
-However, the average contribution deferral rate was effectively flat at 7.9% - just above the lowest rate in this reporting period.
+The analysis reveals a continuing improvement in the annual FERS participation rate with a high of 93.3% by the end of 2018.
+In addition, the average contribution deferral rate in 2018 paused its downward trend, remaining at a flat 7.9%.
 Automatic enrollment was a contributing factor to both of these observations.

-Automatic enrollment continues to improve participation among the youngest participants.
-Participants under the age of 29 now participate at a rate of 96.5% - the highest rate of participation among all age groups.
-Consistent increases were also present when the participation rate was viewed from a salary quintile perspective.
+Automatic enrollment continues to improve participation among all except the oldest cohort of participants.
+Participants under the age of 29 now participate at a rate of 97.1% - the highest rate of participation among all age groups.
+Slight increases were also present when the participation rate was viewed from a salary quintile perspective with the lowest quintiles experiencing the largest increase over 2017.

-The analysis also revealed that the majority of auto-enrolled participants have "engaged" with 63% making deferral changes.
-Deferral behavior appears to be relatively unchanged, as deferral rates continue to aggregate in the 5-6% range, with 29.7% of TSP contributors falling in this range, nearly 70% of FERS participants are estimated to be receiving the full match (including non-contributors).
-Participants are gradually increasing their contributions to Roth TSP with average Roth deferral rates growing by a tenth of a percent to 5.0% in 2017.
+The analysis also revealed that the majority of auto-enrolled participants have "engaged" with 66% making deferral changes, a slight increase from 2017.
+Deferral behavior appears to be relatively unchanged, as deferral rates continue to aggregate in the 5-6% range, with 29.6% of TSP contributors falling in this range, nearly 70% of FERS participants are estimated to be receiving the full match (including non-contributors).
+Participants are still increasing their contributions to Roth TSP with average Roth deferral rates growing by a full percent since 2014 to 5.2%.
 When comparing Roth vs Traditional deferral rates, it is important to note that dollar for dollar, the relative value of a Roth contribution is higher than a traditional tax deferred contribution as a traditional contribution will have taxes deducted on withdrawal.
 An exact comparison, however, is not possible as it is dependent on the participant's future tax bracket.

-Participants aged 29 and under continue to have a disproportionate percentage (30.6%) of their account balances in the G Fund although this is an improvement from 2014 when 41.7% of their balances were in the G Fund.
-However, this group also has the highest utilization of the L Funds (41.8%).
+Participants aged 29 and under continue to have a disproportionate percentage (24.8%) of their account balances in the G Fund although this is an improvement from 2014 when 41.7% of their balances were in the G Fund.
+However, this group also has the highest utilization of the L Funds (48.7%).
 Rapid changes in these ratios appear to be driven by the auto-enrollment default fund change.
 Overall, participants are investing in the L Fund in a manner appropriate for their age cohort.
-Approximately 27% of participants across all age all solely invested in the G Fund, a very low risk fund which may not be the best option for those with longer investment horizons.
-The number of participants choosing this investment option is shrinking, down from 39% in 2014.
+Roughly a quarter of participants under 50 are solely invested in the G Fund, a very low risk fund which may not be the best option for those with longer investment horizons.

 When loan usage is examined by age cohort, the 30-39 and 40-49 age cohorts have the highest loan usage rate at approximately 10% each.
-Loan usage appears to have flattened year over year after trending downward among all age cohorts since 2012.
-The age 40-49 cohort also had the highest hardship withdrawal usage, with under 4% of participants in this cohort receiving a hardship withdrawal in 2017.
-From a salary perspective, participants in the second and third quintile have the highest rates of usage of hardship withdrawals.
+Loan usage appears to have stabilized year over year since 2014.
+The age 40-49 cohort also had the highest hardship withdrawal usage, with just over 4% of participants in this cohort receiving a hardship withdrawal in 2018.
+From a salary perspective, participants in the second quintile have the highest rate of usage of hardship withdrawals.
 The overall trend is for decreasing demand for hardship withdrawals across all age and salary groups over the last five years.
+However, 2018 saw a slight increase in hardship withdrawals, comparable to 2016 levels.